 - Life as a digital nomad can get lonely – Sure, you will meet a lot of people, but your friends and family will likely be home.
 With that said, the whole community is pretty awesome and you can meet lifelong friends while traveling as long as you avoid rogue people.

-Step-by-Step guide to pursuing your dream of becoming a digital nomad
+Step-by-Step guide to become a digital nomad

 This is by no means the only way to become a digital nomad.
 This is meant to be a point in the right direction and motivational where I want to show you that it doesn’t have to be that hard.